javierb07/two-factor-auth/README.md

 It's a project to establish two-factor authentication using a password and a camera to gain access to a system.

 It was developed using an Arduino board, three push-buttons, a buzzer, and an LCD display.
-Additionally, a computer with access to a camera is also needed
+Additionally, a computer with access to a camera is also needed.

 The first form of authentication is done by typing a 3-digit numerical code through the buttons and the LCD display.
-The password and the user name can be set in the Arduino file.
+The password and the username can be set in the Arduino file.

 The second authentication is done by face detection through a Haar Cascade classifier.
 See example below: